 • Beneficiary confusion around decision-making authority

+1. Timeline Mismatch Drives Beneficiary Tension.
+Trust distributions may begin within weeks.
+Probate distributions may take 9–12 months or longer.
 When beneficiaries receive partial distributions while other assets remain tied up in court, expectations shift quickly.

-These are not legal ambiguities—they are structural consequences.
+These are not legal ambiguities.
+They are structural consequences.

+1. Liability Exposure Increases With Fragmentation.
 Both trustees and executors operate under fiduciary duty, but their responsibilities unfold under different constraints.

 • Trustees must act in accordance with the trust document